Kartik Aaryan claims he's been single 'for a year' after Sara Ali Khan split

 When the interview questioned about 1.25 years being a 'very specific timeline', the 31-year-old actor replied with a revealing blush.

-Soon after realising his comment, Kartik immediately ate his words and said, "I have been single for the past 1 year."
+Soon after realizing his comment, Kartik immediately ate his words and said, "I have been single for the past 1 year."

 The Pyar Ka Punchnama actor further clarified, "I am not reducing the time period slowly...it just was not precise."